Chamber, committee room, office and printing support, ceremonial services, and security advice.

 ||Services were delivered to the satisfaction of the PBO.

-The primary function of the Black Rod’s Office is to provide support services to the Senate, including to Senate committees and to senators at Parliament House, and to deliver certain corporate services to the department.
-The office is led by the Usher of the Black Rod and has three operational areas, as shown in figure 15.
-The Usher of the Black Rod is supported by an Executive Officer.
+The primary functions of the Black Rod’s Office are to provide support services to the Senate, including to Senate committees and to senators at Parliament House, and to deliver certain corporate services to the department.
+The office is led by the Usher of the Black Rod and has three operational areas, as shown in figure 16.

-The Usher of the Black Rod undertakes duties in the Senate chamber, including clerking and ceremonial roles, assisted by four senior staff and the chamber attendant team, among others.
-A major focus for the Black Rod’s Office during this reporting period was assisting with various accommodation moves in the Senate wing of Parliament House due to the high number of vacancies that occurred as a result of decisions of the High Court in relation to section 44 of the Constitution, casual vacancies and the 2019 election.
+The Usher of the Black Rod undertakes duties in the Senate chamber, including clerking and ceremonial roles, assisted by three senior staff and the chamber attendant team, among others.
+A major focus for the Black Rod’s Office during this reporting period was supporting the Senate and the department with advice and modifications to continue operations through the COVID-19 pandemic.
+The office also managed two major events in Parliament House during the first two days of the financial year.
+Namely, the swearing in of the Governor-General, His Excellency General the Honourable David Hurley AC DSC (Retd) on 1 July 2019 and the opening of the 46th Parliament on 2 July 2019.

 The Usher of the Black Rod represented the department at cross-parliamentary forums including the Parliamentary Administration Advisory Group and the Security Management Board.
 The Usher of the Black Rod also administered the Presiding Officers’ Rules for Media Related Activity in Parliament House and its Precincts as the President’s delegate.